C3BI-pasteur-fr/python-course-1/source/Variables.rst

 Variables and Object references
 -------------------------------

-Once we have data item (or values), the next thing we need is variables in wich to store them.
+Once we have data item (or values), the next thing we need is variables in which to store them.
 A variable is a name that refers to a value.
 One of the most powerful features of a programming language is the ability to manipulate ``variables``.